This content is blocked due to privacy reasons, you need to allow the use of cookies.

 Ending the Mental Health Stigma

 It’s 2022, and you might think Mental Health is a common dinner table topic.
 However, stigma continues to hold many people back.
 In fact, 40% of individuals dealing with depression and anxiety still struggle to seek help because of mental health stigma.
-To help combat this, we’ve outlined several actionable ways to break the stigma surrounding mental health.
+This mental health stigma is a barrier we must address to help combat this, we’ve outlined several actionable ways to break the stigma surrounding mental health.

 1. Educate Yourself

 Many misconceptions about mental health stem from a lack of education.
 Take time to learn about mental health conditions, their causes, and how they affect people.
-Education helps replace judgment with understanding and help the mental health stigma.
+Education helps replace judgment with understanding and help the stigma surrounding mental health be reduced.

 2. Choose Your Words Carefully